We’ve listed everything we know about food trucks in Champaign, Urbana and beyond

 Food trucks currently not on the road

 These trucks are parked somewhere in C-U but just may not be operating or on the road right now.
 We will update this post if we hear they are on the move again!

 Delicious island-style cuisine with a variety of jerk-seasoned items on the menu, you can still catch Caribbean Grill at its storefront location until the food truck hits the road again.
 Located at 2135 S. Neil in Champaign.

 Oh, Honey Pie

 This duo is fulfilling the dream of a vintage pie shop.
-They serve 4-inch pies (available in four-packs for variety, too) and standard 9-inch pies.
+It serves 4-inch pies (available in four-packs for variety, too) and standard 9-inch pies.
 Look for the salted honey pie; this old-fashioned recipe is made with local honey.
-You don’t have to wait to find them; you can also pre-order online, which is highly recommended, for pick-up or delivery options.
-They have a new storefront at 1205 N. Harris in Champaign.
-According to recent updates on Facebook, they are dealing with equipment issues (plus a new baby!) and hope to be back on the road soon; in the meantime, online ordering is the way to go.
+You can also pre-order online, which is highly recommended, for pick-up or delivery options.
+It has a storefront at 1205 N. Harris in Champaign for online order pickup only.

 Food trucks without a confirmed update on current status

-We’re not saying these trucks are closed or off the road, we’re just saying we haven’t come across them OR found updates on website/social media for that truck.
-If you can help us confirm open/closed status, be sure to email us.
+We’re not saying these trucks are closed or off the road, we’re just saying we haven’t come across them or found updates online for that truck.
+If you can help us confirm its status, be sure to email us.

 Did we miss any other food-on-wheels in the area?
 Send us an email: firstname.lastname@example.org.